 Based on the Donlin Gold FS, the operating mine life is estimated to be 27 years with the nominal processing rate of 53,500 tonnes per day.
-Mine start-up was proposed to begin in 2020 based on a timeline of 3-4 years for project permitting and concurrent engineering and 3.5 to 4 years for construction.
+Commercial gold production is proposed in the Donlin Gold FS after a period of 3 to 4 years for project permitting and concurrent engineering and 3.5 to 4 years for construction.
 The Donlin Gold FS also assumed that project engineering would proceed in parallel with project permitting.
 In addition, the Donlin Gold board must approve a construction program and budget before construction of the Donlin Gold project can begin.
-The timing of the initiation of the required engineering work, of the Donlin Gold board's approval of a construction program and budget, and receipt of all required governmental permits and approvals will determine whether and when construction of the Donlin Gold Project will begin.
+The timing of the initiation of the required engineering work, of the Donlin Gold board's approval of a construction program and budget, and receipt of all required governmental permits and approvals will determine whether and when construction of the Donlin Gold project will begin.

 Preproduction covers the first 15 months of the mine plan, when mining activities will focus on providing sufficient ore exposure for plant start-up.
 Ore mined during preproduction will be stockpiled and rehandled to the mill during operations.
-Average mine production increases progressively in the initial years from 350,000 to 417,000 tonnes per day.
-The peak rate of 437,000 tonnes per day is reached in Year 6.
+Average mine production increases progressively in the initial years until the peak rate of 425,000 tonnes per day is reached in Year 6.